feincms/django-json-schema-editor/README.md

 The `name` field will be the name of the underlying `ManyToManyField` which actually references the `Image` instances.

-Note that the `get_image_ids` getter has to be written in a very conservative way -- you cannot be sure that the model is valid otherwise.
+**Important**: The `get_image_ids` getter must be written defensively -- you cannot assume the model is valid.
 For example, you cannot assume that foreign key values are set (even when they are `null=False`).
 Django's validation hasn't cleared the model before the getter is invoked for the first time.

+#### Streamlined Approach with foreign_key_paths

+For JSON plugins (see the feincms3 section below), the `foreign_key_paths` parameter provides a more declarative way to achieve the same result without writing manual getter functions.
+Instead of extracting values with custom Python code, you specify JMESPath expressions that locate foreign keys in your JSON structure.

 ### feincms3 JSON Plugin Support

-Django JSON Schema Editor provides enhanced support for feincms3 JSON plugins with self-describing capabilities using JSON pointers.
+Django JSON Schema Editor provides enhanced support for feincms3 JSON plugins with self-describing capabilities using jmespath values.
 This allows for more intelligent display names and better integration with feincms3's plugin system.

 #### Self-Describing JSON Plugins

-When using the `jsonpointer` optional dependency, you can define schemas that describe how to extract display values from the JSON data:
+When using the `jmespath` dependency, you can define schemas that describe how to extract display values from the JSON data:

 ```python
 from django_json_schema_editor.plugins import JSONPluginBase